Ridhi2207/DC-DC-Buck-Converter/README.md

 ## Specifications

-* Input Voltage: 12.5 V
+- Input Voltage: 12.5 V
-* Output Voltage: 7.5 V
+- Output Voltage: 7.5 V
-* Switching Frequency: 12.5 kHz
+- Switching Frequency: 12.5 kHz
-* Output Current: 1 A
+- Output Current: 1 A
-* Group: G2-B1
+- Group: B2-G1

 ## Hardware Implementation

 The hardware setup includes a gate driver board, soldered driver circuit, perf board implementation, and complete buck converter setup.
-The output voltage was measured experimentally and the hardware waveforms were observed using an oscilloscope.
+The output voltage was measured experimentally, and the hardware waveforms were observed using an oscilloscope.

 ## Waveform Analysis